-MBA/MS in Economic Development
+MA in International Development MBA/MS in Economic Development

-This unique program prepares dedicated Christians to work with indigenous populations in establishing and managing businesses or community development ventures that help break the cycle of poverty.
-The MBA track includes traditional quantitative business courses, while the MS track provides more interdisciplinary courses and electives focused on international or urban economic development.
+The School of Leadership and Development offers programs to prepare dedicated Christians to work with indigenous populations in establishing and managing businesses or community development ventures that help break the cycle of poverty.
+The MBA track includes traditional quantitative business courses, while the MA and MS tracks provide more interdisciplinary courses and electives focused on international or urban economic development.